“So, what are you going to do during your career break”? my boss asks me on my last day. “ “I’m heading off to Albania, working in a hostel”

 Boutique hotel Los Castaños: Spain

-Did you ever work in a hostel?
+Have you ever worked in a hostel?
 Or maybe you’d love to and still have a few questions left?
 Don’t be shy, drop me a line!